Melanocetus rossi

 Melanocetus rossi is a species of black seadevil, a type of anglerfish.
 The fish is mesopelagic; the only example collected by humans was found in the Ross Sea at a depth of 390 m.

+Etymology

+The fish is named in honor of James Clark Ross (1800-1862), a polar captain, and researcher of the Arctic and Antarctic, for whom the Ross Sea, in Antarctica, where the only known specimen was collected, was named.